LGBTQ rights in Canada: Enforcement mechanism

-In the last decades, the rights of LGBTQ+ Canadians were largely enhanced due to several court decisions decided under Section 15 of the Canadian Charter of Rights and Freedoms (Charte canadienne des droits et libertés), which was included in the Constitution of Canada in 1982, and came into force in 1985.
+In the last decades, the rights of LGBTQ Canadians were largely enhanced due to several court decisions decided under Section 15 of the Canadian Charter of Rights and Freedoms (Charte canadienne des droits et libertés), which was included in the Constitution of Canada in 1982, and came into force in 1985.

 Some of the cases were funded under the Federal Government's Court Challenges Program, which in 1985 was expanded to fund test cases challenging federal legislation in relation to the equality rights guaranteed by the Charter.
 There were also funding to challenge provincial laws under a variety of programs, but its availability had differed considerably from province to province.

 Notwithstanding clause

-In addition, section 15 is subject to the "notwithstanding clause" of the Charter that allows the federal Parliament and the provincial Legislatures to declare that a law is exempt from certain sections of the Charter for up to five years, which exemption may be renewed any number of times.
+In addition, section 15 is subject to section 33 of the Charter (the "notwithstanding clause") that allows the federal Parliament and the provincial Legislatures to declare that a law is exempt from certain sections of the Charter for up to five years, which exemption may be renewed any number of times.

 In 2000, Alberta amended its Marriage Act to define marriage as being between a man and a woman.
 The law invoked the notwithstanding clause of the Charter, but the amendment was nevertheless invalid since the capacity to marry is a matter of exclusive federal jurisdiction according to the Constitution.
 The notwithstanding clause can only be used to make exceptions to the Charter; it cannot change the federal division of powers.
 In any case, the five-year exemption period expired in 2005.

+In 2023, Saskatchewan passedThe Education (Parents’ Bill of Rights) Amendment Act, 2023 while also invoking the notwithstanding clause.
+One area of controversy regarding the new law was the requirement of schools to obtain parental consent for students under the age of 16 who request the use of their gender-related preferred name or gender identity.
+Calls to repeal the law from human rights groups led to legal action against the law, even if the notwithstanding clause may prevent the law from being repealed for Charter violations.

+In 2024, Alberta passed 3 laws: Health Statutes Amendment Act, 2024, Education Amendment Act, 2024, and Fairness and Safety in Sport Act.
+These laws were met with legal challenges in Alberta courts, but the Alberta government prevented the challenges by passing Bill 9: Protecting Alberta’s Children Statutes Amendment Act, 2025, which used the notwithstanding clause.

 The notwithstanding clause has never been used by the federal Parliament.
 It is generally believed that such a use would constitute a politically embarrassing admission that the law in question should violate human rights.

 However, the notwithstanding clause is no gateway for a government to exercise unjust or oppressive uses of political power.
 Section 33 of the Charter, as the entire Charter, is also subject to section 1, and, as it applies only to sections 2 and 7 to 15, is of no force or effect for overriding section 1.